For those desert wanderers really looking to get away from the crowds, the Anza-Borrego region should be on your bucket list.

 For ultimate relaxation Borrego Valley Inn has all the amenities for a pampered desert stay.
 This Santa Fe-style property feels like a desert oasis, complete with a fountain-filled courtyard and private patios.
 Rooms ooze with southwestern charm and are well-equipped at this adults-only sanctuary.
 Relax in the peaceful pools, one of which is clothing optional (goodbye tan lines), or hot tubs scattered around the property.

 Airbnbs in Borrego Springs abound in town as well.
-For mid-century inspo on a quiet cul-de-sac The Hummingbird Haven sleeps up to 6.
+For mid-century inspo on a quiet cul-de-sac, The Hummingbird Haven sleeps up to 6.
 The property has a private pool and hot tub backed up against the state park, offering direct access to trails and views for days (or nights).
 If you want to be in the middle of it all, Cactus & Stars is one block off the town’s main circle and walking distance to town’s shops and restaurants.
 Room for up to 4 guests to enjoy a private backyard complete with firepit and games.
 Cheeky California vibes at the Borrego Surf Club with lots of room for up to 4 guests.
 While the surf boards may just be decor, you can relax in the onsite pool and hot tub to get your water fix.
+Last, sister duplex rentals are available at Casa del Sarten; each unit is fully equipped with one bedroom, one bathroom, kitchen and living spaces.

 Where to Dine: the Best Places to Eat & Drink in Borrego Springs, CA